giantswarm/docs/src/content/guides/creating-clusters-via-crs-on-aws/index.md

     namespace: default
 ```

-*Cluster* references *AWSCluster* CR, which represents actual Cluster API implementation of the cluster for AWS platform.
+*Cluster* references *AWSCluster* CR, which represents the Giant Swarm Cluster API implementation of the cluster for the AWS platform.

 *AWSCluster* CR object example: